UMM-CSci-3601-S17/digital-display-garden-iteration-4-dorfner-v2/Documentation/Running.md

 to clients.
 An example of how to create a reverse proxy using NGINX can be found [here](./Https.md).

 _**Warning**: the `DISPLAY` environment variable must either be unset or refer to a working X11 server.
-If it refers to the non-existent X11 server, the server will fail when attempting to export collected data._
+If it refers to a non-existent X11 server, the server will fail when attempting to export collected data._

 After getting the site up and running, the first thing you will want to do is visit the admin